 The operating procedure recommends that local areas/practices should allocate staff to patients with symptoms of COVID-19 or other groups, where possible.
 This should also apply to home visiting teams.
 However the guidance acknowledges that this may be difficult in some areas.

-Staff should wear the currently advised PPE for a possible case of COVID-19 and all PPE should be disposed of as clinical waste.
+Staff should wear the currently advised PPE and all PPE should be disposed of as clinical waste.

 If a patient is critically ill and requires an ambulance transfer to hospital, the call handler should be informed of the concerns about coronavirus.
 Any other transfer to secondary care should be discussed with the hospital first.

 For guidance on when to consider hospital admission for COVID-19 see NICE's guidance here.

 NHS England has also published guidance on the use of pulse oximetry in the community to monitor symptoms.
 This is here.

 For any face-to-face assessment of a patient living with someone with symptoms of COVID-19, even if the patient does not themselves have symptoms, practices should follow the pathways for patients with symptoms of COVID-19.

 NHS England has said that all care that can be done remotely should be done this way.

 - NHS England has produced guidance on how to establish a remote 'total triage' model in general practice here.
 It has also produced guidance for GP practices on remote working here.